Skip Navigation

 • The Department Key Manager can run a report of the current keys assigned to you.

-• Found keys, unidentified keys, or rogue keys should be turned into University Police.
+• Found keys, unidentified keys, or rogue keys should be turned in to University Police.

-What do I do if I find keys or NCards?
+Q. What do I do if I find keys or NCards?

-• Keys or NCards should be turned in to University Police.
+A. Keys or NCards should be turned in to University Police.

-Can I have a key duplicated?
+Q. May I have a key duplicated?

 • All keys are made by the University Key Shop.
 Duplication of university keys is strictly prohibited.